NFL’s revenue dip in pandemic significant, but not crippling

 The biggest negative, said Ganis, was revenues on the lower end of what was hoped since the majority of stadiums either didn’t have fans at all or just a few thousand at most.

-In keeping with a previous estimate that revenues could be down by at least $100 million for each of the 32 teams, Ganis says the league missed out on $3 billion to $4 billion while playing in the pandemic.
-But Mara says the losses are manageable.
+In keeping with a previous estimate that revenues could be down by at least $100 million for each of the 32 teams, Ganis said the league missed out on $3-4 billion while playing in the pandemic.
+But Mara said the losses are manageable.

 “It was a huge financial hit for us this year, no question about it,” Mara said.
 “But it’s not going to affect our ability to be active in free agency or to do what we have to do to improve the team.
 Hopefully this is a one-year thing and we’ll be able to have fans back in the building next season.”